taneeya96/Great-Expectasians/README.md

 This is a working version of the game.
 To clone the latest version, please visit https://github.com/taneeya96/Great-Expectasians.

 This game was written with JavaScript and used Phaser as the game engine.
+It requires Phaser 2.7.7 or later, and HTML5 or later.
 Please visit https://phaser.io/ to install the game engine and check out their tutorials/documentations.
 Additionally, polylines for collision objects in this game were created using PhysicsEditor, though any similar software would work.
 After cloning or downloading the project, run it using your local server.

 Contacts
 --------